AdaCore/spark2014/docs/lrm/source/subprograms.rst

    callee except for those that have relaxed initialization shall be fully initialized.

+9. If a call propagates an exception, all global outputs of the callee and all output parameters which either have a *by reference* type or are marked as aliased shall be fully initialized when the exception is propagated except for those that have relaxed initialization.

-9. A function shall always return normally.
+10. A function shall always return normally.

 .. index:: precondition, postcondition